 There are three areas of your tank that you need to adjust the temperature of the tank.
 To do this you can either put heated ceramic emitters or heated rocks in their enclosure.

 Different areas of their habitat or cage should be different temperatures.
 The hot side should be between 87 and 90 degrees.
 This is important to make sure your leopard geckos are digesting their food correctly.
 The cooler side of their habitat or cage can be between 74 and 80 degrees.
 I wouldn’t recommend having their habitat any hotter than 94 degrees.
 Otherwise your leopard gecko could get too hot.

 Since leopard geckos are nocturnal they come out at nighttime.
 Often times you will find your gecko sitting on a warm rock.
 I do use heated rocks which my leopard geckos love.
 But, the night time temperature should be cooler than the daytime temperature.
 It should be between 70 and 75 degrees.

 However, the bottom of your tank is glass so make sure you don’t drop the tile in there or you could crack the glass or break your tile.
 I would recommend putting reptile carpet under it or some newspapers or paper towels.

 I wouldn’t use a piece of regular carpet though.
-This reptile carpet is thinner and a lot easier to use than regular carpet.
-I made the mistake of using regular carpet a couple of years ago.
+This reptile carpet stuff is much thinner and a lot easier to use than regular carpet.
+I made the mistake of trying to use regular carpet a couple of years ago.

 Hides are very important for your leopard gecko.
 This is where they are going to spend their day.
 Leopard geckos are burrowers by nature and are usually hiding 90-95% of the time.
 This makes them feel safe and secure.